 ELEMENT Level of Performance UNSATISFACTORY BASIC PROFICIENT DISTINGUISHED Congruence with instructional outcomes Assessment procedures are not congruent with instructional outcomes.
 Some of the instructional outcomes are assessed through the proposed approach, but many are not.
 All the instructional outcomes are assessed through the approach to assessment; assessment methodologies may have been adapted for groups of students.
 Proposed approach to assessment is fully aligned with the instructional outcomes in both content and process.
-Assessment methodologies have been adapted for individual students, as needed Criteria and standards Proposed approach contains no criteria or standards.
+Assessment methodologies havebeen adapted for individual students, as needed Criteria and standards Proposed approach contains no criteria or standards.
 Assessment criteria and standards have been developed, but they are not clear.
 Assessment criteria and standards are clear.
 Assessment criteria and standards are clear; there is evidence that the students contributed to their development.
 Design of formative assessments Teacher has no plan to incorporate formative assessment in the lesson or unit.
 Approach to the use of formative assessment is rudimentary, including only some of the instructional outcomes.
 Teacher has a well-developed strategy to using formative assessment and has designed particular approaches to be used.
 Approach to using formative assessment is well designed and includes student as well as teacher use of the assessment information.

-Use for planning Teacher has no plans to use Teacher plans to use Teacher plans to use Teacher plans to use assessment results in designing assessment results to plan for assessment results to plan for assessment results to plan future instruction. future instruction for the class future instruction for groups of future instruction for as a whole. students. individual students.
+Use for planning Teacher has no plans to use assessment results in designing future instruction.
+Teacher plans to use assessment results to plan for future instruction for the class as a whole.
+Teacher plans to use assessment results to plan for future instruction for groups of students.
+Teacher plans to use assessment results to plan future instruction for individual students.